Yousef301/Server-Monitoring-and-Notification-System/README.md

     - Implement a class for publishing messages to a RabbitMQ exchange.
     - Implement a class for consuming messages from a RabbitMQ queue.
     - Both classes should utilize an interface, making the library extensible and not tightly coupled to RabbitMQ.

+## **How to Run?**

+To run this simple app, you need to run an instance of each service sequentially as follows:
+SignalRServer -> SignalREventConsumer -> ServerStatisticsCollection -> MessageProcessing

+If any issue occur try to run MessageProcessing before ServerStatisticsCollection

+## **System Pipeline**